Oracle Licensing

 How can organizations manage Oracle licensing costs?

-Organizations can manage costs by conducting regular audits, optimizing license usage, and considering flexible payment options like Oracle Financing.
+Organizations can manage costs by conducting regular audits, optimizing license usage, and considering flexible payment options, such as Oracle Financing.

 What are the common compliance requirements for Oracle licensing?